Plegridy Pen Starter Pack (Intramuscular, Subcutaneous)

 - For multiple sclerosis:

-- Adults—63 micrograms (mcg) injected under the skin on Day 1.
+- Adults—63 micrograms (mcg) injected under the skin or into a muscle on Day 1.
 Your doctor will increase your dose to 94 mcg after 14 days, reaching the full dose of 125 mcg on Day 29 (after another 14 days).
-Then, 125 mcg injected under your skin every 14 days.
+Then, 125 mcg injected under your skin or into your muscle every 14 days.

 - Children—Use and dose must be determined by your doctor.